BHAV0207/java-Basics/README.md

 # java-Basics
-this repo contains the code of my initial learning days when i started coding in java.
+This repo contains the code of my initial learning days when I started coding in java.